Emirates or Etihad? Where to stopover: Dubai or Abu Dhabi

-It goes without saying that luxury in Dubai is easily achieved thanks to the array of high-end hotels and premium services, so it’s undoubtedly worth overnighting not just to rest before the next flight, but so you can check-in to one of the worlds best hotels.
-Plus, if designer shopping is your thing, you’ll be well spoiled in the city!
+It goes without saying that luxury in Dubai is easily achieved thanks to the array of high-end hotels and premium services, so it’s undoubtedly worth overnighting so you can also check in to one of the world’s best hotels.
+Plus, if designer shopping is your thing, you’ll be spoiled in the city!

-For a bit more culture, venture to old Dubai, where the Gold and Spice Souks are buzzing, the traditional wooden Abra boats crossing the river are a bargain.
+For a bit more culture, venture to Od Dubai, where the Gold and Spice Souks are buzzing – the traditional wooden Abra boats crossing the river are a bargain.
 The Al Fahidi Historical Neighbourhood, where little lanes and sandstone houses lead to markets, museums and cultural spaces, some dating back to before Dubai even knew what a sky-scraper was, was my favourite.

 It wouldn’t be a visit to Dubai without marveling at some of the most impressive modern buildings in the world.
 Whether it’s the Palm Jumeirah, the famous fanned out artificial archipelago near Dubai Marina, or the tallest building in the world, the Burj Khalifa; you’ll spend a good part of your trip staring upwards in disbelief.